dymaptic/gis-data-utils/monitor-2-chat/README.md

 ## Generate a webhook URL from your chat client
 The first step is to generate a webhook url.
 Use the sections below to see how to do this in your client of choice.
-If you haven’t already, download the Python Flask application from our GitHub repo.
+If you haven’t already, download the Python Flask web server script from our GitHub repo.
 Put this code on a server.
 I suggest the server that hosts your ArcGIS Monitor installation.

 ## Microsoft Teams
 The first step in this process is to pick a Teams channel where the output from the Monitor webhook messages will end up.
 Once inside that channel, click the “Manage channel” menu item.